Saint Laurent Flagship Store Paris

 The moment passes.

-There is nothing that rests but a limitless stage for my psyche.
+Nothing rests but a limitless stage for my psyche.

 He mistook possession for devotion.

-Victimhood as emotional maturity.
+Victimhood for maturity.

-Dismissiveness as self responsibility.
+Dismissiveness for responsibility.

 I mistook fantasy for depth.